-In this example, /mnt0 is a mounted VxFS file system with a Version 9 disk layout.
+In this example, /mnt0 is a mounted VxFS file system.
 This example shows the asynchronous removal of the Storage Checkpoint named thu_8pm and synchronous removal of the Storage Checkpoint named thu_7pm.
 This example also lists all the Storage Checkpoints remaining on the /mnt0 file system after the specified Storage Checkpoint is removed: